Upstairs, Downstairs

 Episodes marked with a # are those omitted from the initial US run (see above).

-For episode 4 onwards, the ATV, HTV, and Westward regions (and Ulster from ep.
+For episode four onwards, the ATV, HTV, and Westward regions (and Ulster from ep.
 11) showed the episodes a day later than the LWT transmissions indicated below.

 Regular cast: Rachel Gurney (Lady Marjorie Bellamy), Gordon Jackson (Hudson), David Langton (Richard Bellamy), Jean Marsh (Rose), Jenny Tomasin (Ruby), Angela Baddeley (Mrs Bridges), John Alderton (Thomas Watkins), Christopher Beeny (Edward), Pauline Collins (Sarah), Nicola Pagett (Elizabeth Kirbridge), Patsy Smart (Roberts), Ian Ogilvy (Lawrence Kirbridge), Raymond Huntley (Sir Geoffrey Dillon), Donald Burton (Julius Karekin), Joan Benham (Lady Prudence Fairfax), Jane Carr (Joan), Dorothy Frere (Mrs Fellowes), Simon Williams (James Bellamy)